Modapto/access-control/README.md

 3. Access the OpenAPI documentation at `http://localhost:8093/api/user-manager/swagger-ui/index.html`.

+4. Set up properly the Identity Manager described in the next section

+5. **NOTE**: To use the app and its APIs a user must be initially authenticated in the platform (/api/users/authenticate).
+Depending on the action, some requests would require specific privileges according to the user type (Super Admin, Admin, User).

 ### Keycloak Configuration

 On folder [Keycloak Realm Data](./Keycloak_Realm_Data) two files can be located: